 Assignment due at the beginning of next class.
 Send by e-mail attachment to badke@twu.ca.

-Consult the rubrics to the right to determine what you should be doing to achieve excellence in the assignment.
+Consult the rubrics below to determine what you should be doing to achieve excellence in the assignment.

 Assignment Instructions